MicrosoftDocs/win32/desktop-src/Msi/authoring-merge-module-featurecomponents-tables.md

 ---
-Description: 'A blank FeatureComponents table is required in every merge module.
-This empty table provides a schema for the merge tool if the target .msi file does not have its own FeatureComponents table.' ms.assetid: '19463fc7-8362-4943-8907-22c38f66fe25'
+Description: A blank FeatureComponents table is required in every merge module.
+This empty table provides a schema for the merge tool if the target .msi file does not have its own FeatureComponents table. ms.assetid: 19463fc7-8362-4943-8907-22c38f66fe25
-title: Authoring Merge Module FeatureComponents Tables
+title: Authoring Merge Module FeatureComponents Tables ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Authoring Merge Module FeatureComponents Tables